 Pursuant to Article XIV Section 1 of Credit Union Bylaws, Credit Union may expel a member for serious violation of this policy.

-- Nonparticipation is defined as the member’s failure to vote in elections and failure to conduct business with the Credit Union.
+i.
+Nonparticipation is defined as the member’s failure to vote in elections and failure to conduct business with the Credit Union.
 This will not apply to any account held by a member who has at least one other active account or relationship with Credit Union.

-- Credit Union may terminate membership if a member does not deposit at least one share at the then current par value within forty-five (45) days of becoming a member or within six months from an increase in the par value of one share, if it is required; or reduces their deposit balance below the par value of one share and does not increase the balance to at least the par value of one share within forty-five (45) days.
+ii.
+Credit Union may terminate membership if a member does not deposit at least one share at the then current par value within forty-five (45) days of becoming a member or within six months from an increase in the par value of one share, if it is required; or reduces their deposit balance below the par value of one share and does not increase the balance to at least the par value of one share within forty-five (45) days.

-- Upon termination for nonparticipation, accounts will be closed and any remaining funds will be mailed to the member.
+iv.
+Upon termination for nonparticipation, accounts will be closed and any remaining funds will be mailed to the member.
 If the member cannot be located, Credit Union will escheat funds to the applicable state in accordance with state’s escheatment laws.

-6.0 MEMBER APPEAL PROCESS AND REINSTATEMENT
+VII.
+MEMBER APPEAL PROCESS AND REINSTATEMENT

 A member may appeal any restriction placed on member services or termination of membership due to nonparticipation by submitting a written request to Credit Union’s Chief Operating Officer (COO) with details explaining why restriction or termination of membership should not be implemented.
 The COO will review and notify the member within forty-five (45) days with an explanation why the action will remain in force or what, if any, services may be restored.
 In accordance with this policy, members that have been expelled following a vote by two-thirds vote of the membership, do not have a right to appeal expulsion.

-Reinstatement of Credit Union services that have been limited, may be considered upon written request by the member to the COO, provided the member reimburses Credit Union for any direct monetary loss and any other costs incurred due to the member’s actions.
+Reinstatement of Credit Union services that have been limited, may be considered upon written request by the member to the COO, provided the member reimburses the Credit Union for any direct monetary loss and any other costs incurred due to the member’s actions.

-7.0 APPROVAL AND REVIEW
+VII.
+APPROVAL AND REVIEW

 This policy will be approved by Credit Union’s Board of Directors.
 It will be reviewed and updated as necessary to comply with any revisions to related regulations.
-In addition, it will be reviewed biennially to ensure it is current.

 FMFCU Discretionary Overdraft Privilege Policy